The Nielsen realization problem for high degree del Pezzo surfaces: Nielsen realization problem for del Pezzo manifolds

 \subsection{Finite group actions on $4$-manifolds}

 If $G = \Z/p\Z$ with $p \in \Z$ prime acts smoothly on a closed, oriented $4$-manifold in an orientation-preserving way then its fixed set is a finite disjoint union of isolated points and surfaces (see e.g. \cite[Proof of Lemma 3.5 (3)]{farb--looijenga}).
-In this section we outline some results giving homological restrictions on these fixed sets. \begin{prop}[{Edmonds, \cite[Proposition 2.4]{edmonds}}] Let $G = \Z/p\Z$ act smoothly on a closed, oriented $4$-manifold $M$.
-The $\Z[G]$-module $H_2(M; \Z)$ decomposes into a direct sum of indecomposable representations of the trivial type, cyclotomic type, and regular type.
-Let $t$ be the number of trivial summands and $c$ be the number of cyclotomic summands in $H_2(M; \Z)$.
-Let $\Fix(G) \subseteq M$ be the fixed set of $G$.
-If $\Fix(G) \neq \emptyset$ then \begin{enumerate} \item $\beta_1(\Fix(G)) = c$ and \item $\beta_0(\Fix(G)) + \beta_2(\Fix(G)) = t+2$, \end{enumerate} where $\beta_k(\Fix(G))$ denotes the mod $p$, $k$th Betti numbers of $\Fix(G)$. \end{prop} \begin{rmk} The results of \cite{edmonds} actually only require that $G$ acts by locally linear maps, which is a weaker condition than requiring that $G$ acts by diffeomorphisms. \end{rmk}
+In this section we outline some results giving homological restrictions on these fixed sets.